 The one most touted by Apple is its speed.
 It’s said that Safari beats out both Internet Explorer and Firefox in the speed category.
 Safari is able to render Web sites much quicker and without error.
 Along with that, there are a few other features that Safari offers that IE and Firefox don’t even come close to.
 I’m going to explain those to you right now.
 And just so we’re clear, these are three of Safari’s features that you can get for your Firefox browser as well.
 Alright, let’s get started!

 1.)
 Safari’s Loading Address Bar – You can get this feature in Firefox with an application called Fission.
 It works to display the progress bar (the bar that shows you how fast a Web site is loading) as a solid color, just like Safari does.
 You can also trade in an image to show the progress if you want.
 You can even change the location of the bar if you don’t like where it’s positioned at any one time.
-You can get Fission for yourself by clicking here to install it.
+You can get Fission for yourself by clicking here.
+Just click on the Install Now button to begin the process.

 Well, there you have it.
 Three of the most popular Safari features brought right to your Firefox browser.
 It’s the perfect solution for getting what you want from Safari, while staying with the comforts you know and love from Firefox.
 You gotta love it!